 \end{lem} \begin{proof} By Assumption \ref{asssp}, $\mL + G$ is nonsingular \cite{Zhangetal2015}, and hence $\mL_g$ has full row rank.
 By persistence of excitation, \eqref{pecond} holds for all $0 \leq t < T$ \cite{LopezMuCDC2022}.
 It is well-known that, by the properties of the Kronecker product, $\rank(\mL_g \otimes \mH_T(x(0))) = \rank(\mL_g) \rank(\mH_T(x(0)))$ \cite{Tian2005}, and therefore both $\mL_g \otimes \mH_T(x(0))$ and $I_{N+1} \otimes \mH_T(u)$ have full row rank.
 The proof is completed by noticing that, by definition of the Kronecker product and by the full row rank nature of $I_{N+1}$ and $\mL_g$, a vector $v \neq 0$ in the left kernel of \eqref{HxHu} implies the existence of a non-trivial vector on the left kernel of the matrix in \eqref{pecond}, contradicting Lemma \ref{lempe}. \end{proof}

 A direct application of \eqref{deper1}-\eqref{deper2} to the data-based representations \eqref{dbdelta} and \eqref{dbdeltadot} provides a stabilizing global controller, as we show in the following lemma.
-However, this does not correspond to a proper solution of Problem \ref{pr1} due to the fact that, in general, distributed controllers as in \eqref{inputk} are not obtained.
+However, this is not a proper solution to Problem \ref{pr1} because, in general, distributed controllers as in \eqref{inputk} are not obtained.

 \begin{lem} Let the conditions in Lemma \ref{lemmat} hold.
 Determine a matrix $\Lambda \in \mathbb{R}^{M(N+1) \times nN}$ such that